Continuous cruiser: History

-Prior to 1995, all boats on the canal system controlled by [the then authority] British Waterways (BW) were required to have a permanent base for their boat known as a "home mooring". (similar in concept to registration of marine craft in a "home port").
+Prior to 1995, all boats on the canal system controlled by [the then authority] British Waterways were required to have a permanent base for their boat known as a "home mooring". (similar in concept to registration of marine craft in a "home port").
 Many boaters moved 'continuously', living on board as they travelled around, stopping in one place for a limited time.
 They neither wanted nor needed permanent moorings.
 Such boaters resented having to declare a home mooring, because they would have to pay a marina owner for services they had no intention of using, subsidising boaters who actually moored up either permanently, frequently or seasonally.
-This anomaly was recognised in the enactment of the British Waterways Act 1995 where parliament accepted the boat owners argument for fairness and built proviso into the 1995 Act.
-The perceived "abuse" of this facility, which was not policed or address by British Waterways, was taken up and addressed vigorously by its successor, the Canal & River Trust from 2012.
+This anomaly was recognised in the enactment of the British Waterways Act 1995 where Parliament accepted the boat owners' argument for fairness and built proviso into the 1995 act for boats not to have a home mooring.

 Current position

 The amount of licence fee paid under the jurisdiction of the Canal & River Trust depends on a boat's length and breadth, whether or not a "home mooring" is declared.
-However, boaters without a home mooring must sign a declaration to abide by guidelines for Continuous Cruising written by the authority under their interpretation of the Act and without consultation or agreement with the users.
+However, boaters without a home mooring must agree to abide by guidelines for continuous cruising written by the authority under their interpretation of the Act and without consultation or agreement with the users.

 All boats on the system, whether having a home mooring or not, must proceed under British Waterways Act 1995 section 17(3)(c)(ii) states "without remaining continuously in any one place for more than 14 days or such longer period as is reasonable in the circumstances".
-However, many boaters without a home mooring feel they are discriminated against by 'heavy handed' action of C&RT enforcers and obliged to adhere to "guidelines" not conforming with the spirit or the wording of the 1995 Act.
+However, many boaters without a home mooring feel they are discriminated against by 'heavy handed' action of C&RT enforcers and obliged to adhere to "guidelines" not conforming with the spirit or the wording of the 1995 act.